dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/editing-field-with-cardinality-many.png

 When finished editing the item, press the "Save" button at the very bottom of the tab.
-There is an in-depth explanation of the four detail panel tabs above, in the section about the :ref:`Detail Panel <user-the-detail-panel>`.
+There is an in-depth explanation of the four Detail Panel tabs above, in the section about the :ref:`Detail Panel <user-the-detail-panel>`.

 .. _user-inline-editing: